Elastane Vs Spandex: Suitable For A Sustainable Stretch?

-This fiber is also relatively durable, lightweight, adaptable, and resistant to oils, lotions, detergents, sweat, and damage from sewing.
+Not only is elastane fabric stretchy, but it’s also relatively durable, lightweight, adaptable, and resistant to oils, lotions, detergents, sweat, and damage from sewing.
 Yet another of the useful properties of spandex is the ability to retain its size and shape.

-In other words, it keeps the sag out of your sports bras, sustainable underwear, jeans, yoga pants, socks, bike shorts, leggings, or anything else that requires a snug and motion-ready fit.
+In other words, it keeps the sag out of your sustainable sports bras, sustainable underwear, jeans, yoga pants, socks, sustainable bike shorts, leggings, or anything else that requires a snug and motion-ready fit.

 Doing yoga in your elastane-happy leggings may make you feel closer to nature, but is elastane good for it?

 Off the bat, spandex won’t be making it into our list of sustainable fabrics anytime soon.